waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - *Started: Turn 22019 (Sat Dec 27 11:20 AM)*
   - **Status:** Machine Part delivered!
 Received TM07 (Zap Cannon).
   1. Exit Power Plant.
-  2. Travel to Lavender Town (South of Route 10).
+  2. Fly to Saffron City.
+  3. Walk East to Route 8 and continue to Lavender Town.
-  3. Talk to the Radio Tower Director to get the Expansion Card.
+  4. Talk to the Radio Tower Director to get the Expansion Card.
-  4. Wake Snorlax in Vermilion City.
+  5. Wake Snorlax in Vermilion City.
 - **Bill's Grandpa Request:** Wants to see Lickitung (Everstone).
 NOTE: Requests are sequential.
 Must show Lickitung before he will ask for Oddish (Leaf Stone).

 # Lessons Learned